 In May 2017, thousands of books arrived in Kenya – enough for 32, 1000-book libraries to open.
-60 more locations in Homa Bay and Migori counties, in southwest Kenya, were also selected to receive books in 2018.
+60 more locations in Homa Bay and Migori counties, in southwest Kenya, have been selected to receive books in 2018.
 This volunteer trip will focus on seeing how everyone is doing.

-As part of this trip, volunteers will visit schools and meet with various library committees to see how the libraries are performing.
-As a team, we’ll validate that books are getting used and that other commitments associated with receiving a library are being met.
+As part of this trip, volunteers will visit schools and meet with various library committees, teachers and students to see how the libraries are performing.
+As a team, we’ll validate the books are getting used and that other commitments associated with receiving a library are being met.
 We’ll be also visit many of the new sites that are scheduled to receive a library 2018 to see how readiness plans are progressing.
 This will be full week of visiting schools, meeting children, and getting to know a part of Kenya most tourist never encounter.

 Our volunteer teams are usually a mix of students and retirees who have a desire to explore new places and who want to help others in the process.
 Please remember that schedules, locations, and assignments can change with little notice.

 Oct 26: Depart from New York (JFK), Washington D.C.
 (IAD), Miami (MIA), or Orlando (MCO) for afternoon transatlantic departures to Nairobi (International gateway airport will be determined at least 45 days prior to departure)